 Mauckport is a tiny town located in the state of Indiana.
 With a population of 46 people and just one neighborhood, Mauckport is the 481st largest community in Indiana.
-Much of the housing stock in Mauckport was built prior to World War II, making it one of the older and more historic towns in the country.
+Mauckport has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Mauckport, you'll notice that it is more blue-collar than most other communities in America.
-43.75% of Mauckport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mauckport is a blue-collar town, with 43.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mauckport is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Mauckport who work in sales jobs (31.25%), office and administrative support (25.00%), and personal care services (0.00%).

 The per capita income in Mauckport in 2022 was $22,379, which is low income relative to Indiana and the nation.
 This equates to an annual income of $89,516 for a family of four.
 However, Mauckport contains both very wealthy and poor people as well.
 Mauckport also has one of the higher rates of people living in poverty in the nation, with 48.84% of its population below the federal poverty line.